gumhq/sdk/SECURITY.md

 # Security Policy

-Please contact hello@gun.fun for any questions, issues, or concerns.
+Please contact hello@gum.fun for any questions, issues, or concerns.
 We appreciate any and all feedback.

 # 3rd party Security Audits
 At the time of writing, we haven't undergone any 3rd party security audits.